Last edited on October 27, 2019 by Timothy C. Hain, MD, Chicago IL.

-The acronym presupposes that this is a distinct condition.
-However, it is also possible that this is just a chance combination, or perhaps a mixture of chance combination in some patients and a distinct condition in others.
+The acronym presupposes that this is a distinct condition and a genetic abnormality has been discovered in a few.
+However, it is also still reasonably possible that this is just mainly a combination of "found" patients, or perhaps a mixture of chance combination in some patients and a genetic condition in others.
 At this writing, 2019, it is just too early to be sure what proportion of the CANVAS patients are a syndrome (i.e. a collection of symptoms), or a disease (i.e. an entity with a distinct cause and mechanism).
 Then again, this is the case for many common medical conditions, defined by committees.

 Not very many.
 In our dizzy practice files of 20,000 patients, we have roughly 5 that are "diagnosed" as "CANVAS".
 Bilateral vestibular loss (BVL), which is a portion of CANVAS, has a prevalence of only 26/100,000 (Ward et al, 2018).
 Actually this is the prevalence of complaints of oscillopsia alone, which is a piece of BVL, but might have other causes, so it may overestimate the prevalence.